TsvikiHirsh/frame_overlap/NBRAGG_UI_REORGANIZATION.md

 ### Wavelength Range

-The wavelength filter is applied to the nbragg data table **after** conversion from time-of-flight.
+The wavelength range (wlmin, wlmax) is passed directly to the nbragg model.fit() method.
 This ensures:
-- Filtering happens in wavelength space (more intuitive for Bragg edge analysis)
+- Filtering is handled by nbragg internally (consistent with nbragg's design)
-- Data cleaning (NaN, inf removal) still processes full dataset first
+- No need to manually filter the data table
-- Filter applies before fitting, reducing computational cost for narrow ranges
+- Simpler and more robust implementation

 ### Performance